pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 say (score)
 ```

-You can use the blue bar at the left of the coding area to expand the
+You can use the Scratch/Python help content to find what Pytch
-help panel, which should help you find what Pytch function does the
-same job as the “say” block.
-Remember you’ll need to say `self.score`
+function does the same job as the “say” block.
+Remember you’ll need
-to mean the score-keeper’s `score` variable.
+to say `self.score` to mean the score-keeper’s `score` variable.

 {{< learner-task >}}

 Add a line of code which makes the score-keeper say the starting
 score.

+{{< learner-task-help >}}

+You'll need to add a line of code at the end of the script.

 {{< learner-task-help >}}